 1. Personalised Newsletters Boost Re-Orders

-Due to their personal nature, photos are particularly popular as gifts.
+Due to their personal nature, photos are particularly popular as gifts – this year likely even more so.
 Especially during the pre-Christmas season, you should inform your customers about interesting offers and how they can benefit from re-orders.

 Tip for GotPhoto customers: GotPhoto offers you the unique feature to use personalised newsletters.
 Each customer receives an individual message and a preview of their own photos.
 This links directly with the online gallery displaying eye-catching new promotions.
 We have designed special Christmas templates that you can use easily to boost sales.

 2. The perfect subject line

-In its 2019 E-mail Statistics Report, the market researchers of the Radicati Group estimated the number of e-mails sent daily until the year 2023 at about 347 billion.
+In its 2020 E-Mail Statistics Report (“Executive Summary”) the market researchers of the Radicati Group estimated the number of e-mails sent daily until the year 2024 at about 361 billion.
 It is therefore especially important that your newsletter is already visible in the customer’s mailbox and does not fall into the flood of e-mails.

 Tips for GotPhoto customers: Use our templates.
 We have already provided a great subject header for you to catch the reader’s eye.

 Consider the following for the perfect subject line:

 a) Address the Topic Clearly

 The subject line is of paramount importance.
 It is the first means of customers identifying your campaign.
 A 2014 study by Nielsen Norman Group shows that users are more likely to open e-mails with a unique subject line.
 Therefore, do not be too vague and please address your concerns explicitly.
 Ideally, the most important keyword is written first.

 If the subject line is too long, there is a risk that certain e-mail programs will not display it completely.
 On mobile devices, the number of characters displayed is even significantly lower than on Desktop PCs.
 Most recommendations, therefore, range between 50 and 60 characters.

 3. Successful Newsletter Design